-See “This Sunday” page for details of this week’s Sunday schedule, including Sunday school for children and adults
+See “This Week in Worship” for details about this week’s schedule, including Sunday school for children and adults (seasonal)

 In 2016, Davis UMC developed a vision for worship, which is one of our three current ministry emphases (along with small groups and service & justice work):